Hawaii OSHA Training

 Further Reading and Resources

-- For more information on visit Hawaii Occupational Safety and Health Division
+- For more information on workplace safety, visit Hawaii Occupational Safety and Health Division

 - For more on SHARP, see its website

-- For more details, read the Hawaii Department of Labor and Industrial Relations online reports.
+- For statistics on occupational safety and health, read online reports from the Hawaii Department of Labor and Industrial Relations.

 Hawaii Courses Online